zenoxml/SciREX/docs/index.md

 ## ✨ Contributing

 We welcome contributions from both the research and industrial communities!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see our Contributing Guidelinesfor details.

 ## 📚 Citation